Preethisundar13/Custom_GPT_Handson/README.md

 Document AI solutions professionally

 📚 Assignments

-Assignment	Topic	Status
-Assignment 01	Build a Custom GPT – Employee Help Desk GPT	✅ Completed Assignment 02	Coming Soon	⏳
+*Assignment 01	Build a Custom GPT – Employee Help Desk *Assignment 02	Coming Soon	⏳
-Assignment 03	Coming Soon	⏳
+*Assignment 03	Coming Soon	⏳

 More assignments will be added as I progress through the course.